instructure/canvas-lms/doc/lti_manual/16_privacy_level.md

 ##### Via JSON Config

 The user provides a JSON config in the Developer Keys UI, and saves the key.
 The tool is registered using a DeveloperKey and Lti::ToolConfiguration models.
-The privacy level is taken from the `extensions` property of the JSON tool configuration and exposed via the Lti::ToolConfiguration's `privacy_level` method, and in its `settings` hash as well.
+The privacy level is taken from the `extensions` property of the JSON tool configuration and stored in the Lti::ToolConfiguration's `privacy_level` column, and in its `settings` hash as well.
 During tool deployment (installation into a context), the `settings` hash is copied to the tool and the tool's workflow_state is set using the privacy_level.

 ##### Manually